 The capital of Alabama, Montgomery has played a pivotal role at many important points in American history.
-The city hosted the inauguration of Confederate President Jefferson Davis during the Civil War, and was the site of the Montgomery Bus Boycott lead by Rosa Parks, and many other civil rights events lead by Martin Luther King, Jr.
+The city hosted the inauguration of Confederate President Jefferson Davis during the Civil War, and was the site of the Montgomery Bus Boycott lead by Rosa Parks, and many other civil rights events lead by activists like Martin Luther King, Jr.

 As the city is so steeped in history, it's no wonder that there are so many historic and cultural attractions in Montgomery.
 Visitors can learn about the Civil Rights Movement at the Rosa Parks Library and Museum, the Civil Rights Memorial and Center, and Dexter Parsonage Museum; and visit Dexter Avenue King Memorial Baptist Church, where the Rev. Martin Luther King, Jr preached for nearly a decade.
 Just an hour out of Montgomery, the town of Selma is home to the National Voting Rights Museum.